-This Trader Joe’s Butternut Squash Ravioli recipe is ready in under 10 minutes.
-The sauce is made of browned butter, crispy sage and lots of parmigiano cheese.
+This Butternut Squash Ravioli recipe is ready in under 10 minutes.
+The sauce is made of browned butter, crispy sage and lots of parmesan cheese.
 It’s a quick and easy recipe that’s also decadent and rich.
-It’s my favorite way to cook these ravioli!
+It’s my favorite way to cook butternut squash ravioli!

-Trader Joe's Butternut Squash Ravioli is one of my favorite seasonal products.
+Trader Joe's Butternut Squash Ravioli is one of my favorite seasonal products this time of year.

 The ravioli, which sometimes comes in a triangular shape, is filled with sweet butternut squash.

-I think it's best served with this easy brown butter sage sauce.
+In my opinion, the best way to serve them is with this easy brown butter sage sauce.
 But if that's not your cup of tea, I have a ton of other tasty sauce recommendations in the middle of this post.

 And truth be told, you don't have to use Trader Joe's only.

-You can use any butternut squash ravioli you have - just make sure to follow the cooking instructions for proper preperation.
+You can use any butternut squash ravioli from the grocery store you have - just make sure to follow the cooking instructions for proper preperation.

-You can also use frozen raviolis if that's what you're working with.
+You can also use frozen raviolis if that's what you're working with or fresh, homemade ravioli.

 What I love most about this recipe is how quick and easy it is.
 It legit comes together in under 10 minutes if you've got the water already boiling.